SimoneRemoli/SimoneRemoli.github.io/_pages/about.md

 assembly*.

-I had the opportunity to collaborate as a visitor at the [National Research Council (C.N.R.)](https://www.cnr.it/), where I developed skills in using [LabVIEW](https://www.ni.com/en/shop/labview.html) to create programs for data acquisition and analysis, process control, report generation, and software design in industrial settings.
+I had the opportunity to collaborate as a visitor at the [National Research Council (C.N.R.)](https://www.cnr.it/), where I developed skills in using [LabVIEW](https://www.ni.com/en/shop/labview.html) to create programs for data acquisition and analysis, process control, report generation, and software design in industrial settings for a solar simulator.

 I worked at [AlmavivA](https://www.almaviva.it/it_IT) as a database administrator and web application developer in C#, integrating Microsoft 365 and SharePoint.